benckx/dnn-movie-posters/README.md

 * __Validation__: 1/7
 * __Test__: 1/7

-Module `movies_dataset.py` provides functions to access the data set easily (parse MovieGenres.csv, list movies, get movie genres, get poster, etc).
+Module `movies_dataset.py` provides functions to access the dataset easily (parse MovieGenres.csv, list movies, get movie genres, get poster, etc).

-### Data set Parameters
+### Dataset Parameters
 * __min_year__ and __max_year__: Movie release time range (e.g. from 1977 to 2017).
 Posters design is very dependent on release year, therefore using a larger time range might increase noise.
 * __genres__: Classes.
-In the current configuration, genres are grouped by 3 (Comedy, Drama, Action) or 7 (idem + Animation, Romance, Adventure, Horror).
+In the current configuration, genres are grouped by 3 (Comedy, Drama, Action), 7 (idem + Animation, Romance, Adventure, Horror) or 14 (idem + Sci-Fi, Crime, Mystery, Thriller, War, Family, Western)
 * __ratio__: Original pictures size is 182x268 (ratio 100).
 You can use a smaller pictures for quicker (but probably less accurate) model training (30, 40, 50, etc).